-Improving access to clean drinking water via rainwater harvesting in Sainte Luce, Anosy Region, southeast Madagascar.
+Project Tatirano - which means ‘to collect water’ in Malagasy - is improving access to clean drinking water via rainwater harvesting in the Anosy Region, southeast Madagascar.

-Whilst rainwater has been collected for millennia across the globe and rainfall in the southeastern Anosy region of Madagascar is relatively high, rainwater harvesting is not widely practiced.
-A simple technique that can provide high volumes of clean water, it has the potential to have a great impact on the lives of some of the world’s most vulnerable people.
-Apart from its substantial health benefits, when rainwater harvesting is practiced at the household level the technique eliminates the opportunity costs associated with water collection, allowing more time for educational, economic and entrepreneurial activities.
+Whilst rainfall in the Anosy region is relatively high, rainwater harvesting is not widely practiced.
+This simple technique provides large volumes of clean water, has substantial health benefits, eliminates the costs associated with water collection and allows more time for educational, social and entrepreneurial activities.

 A 20,000-litre capacity system on the roof Ambandrika primary school provides for 144 school children every school day and 750 members of the community up to four times a week, dependent on water supply and functionality of the ‘Tatirano Management committee; a community-elected committee that manages the system.